 Are you ready to become a competent, professional nurse able to face the challenges of an ever-changing health care environment?
 Click here for more information and to apply.

 By Haley Bush, RN, MSN, NP-C, and Kristi Farmer, BSN, RN.
-Bush is director of Nursing Workforce Development at GHS and Farmer is Nurse Residency manager at GHS.
+Bush is director of Nursing Workforce Development at Prisma Health and Farmer is Nurse Residency manager at Prisma Health.